 Never disregard quality face-to-face time.

-With lighter schedules during the holiday seasons, executives are more open-minded and willing to explore opportunities that at other times of the year they would not consider fitting into their schedule.
+With lighter schedules during the holiday seasons, executives are more open-minded and willing to explore opportunities that they would not consider fitting into their schedule at other times of the year.

 It’s also a great time to grab coffee with someone in your network or reach out to potential partners to plan for joint marketing ventures in the New Year.

-The fourth quarter is the perfect time to position yourself with potential new customers that “didn’t have enough room in their budget this year.”
+The fourth quarter is, again, the perfect time to position yourself with potential new customers who “didn’t have enough room in their budget this year.”

-Their busy with the holiday rush as well, so show them how you can add to their ROI and deliver big for them in 2023.
+They’re also busy with the holiday rush, so show them how you can add to their ROI and deliver big for them in 2024.

-If you take the time to go through the 4 step exercise and implement these ninja tips, Q4 might just be your best quarter yet, leading the way for an amazing 2023!
+If you take the time to go through this 4-step exercise and implement these ninja tips, Q4 might just be your best quarter yet, leading the way for a fantastic and super prosperous 2024!